Snedashkovsky/on-chain-registry/milestones.md

 ## 2. New metadata sections
 - Add IBC channels metadata [#1](https://github.com/Snedashkovsky/on-chain-registry/issues/1)
 - Add chain parameters [#38](https://github.com/Snedashkovsky/on-chain-registry/issues/38)
-- Add `Markets` section into assets metadata
+- Add `markets` subsection into assets metadata [#41](https://github.com/Snedashkovsky/on-chain-registry/issues/41)

+## 3. OCR webApp
+Develop webApp with interactive queries to OCR contracts and charts [#27](https://github.com/Snedashkovsky/on-chain-registry/issues/27)

-## 3. Multi-Registry contract
+## 4. Multi-Registry contract
 Add support for multiple registries to the OCR contract so that any user can create and update their registry.
 This will make it possible to have a common access point to all registries of the space ecosystem, including:
 - on-chain registry